xcart/xc5-manual/en/taxes/setting_up_vat_gst.md

     *   Use the setting **Display prices in catalog including VAT / GST** to specify, whether the product prices in your store's catalog should be displayed with VAT / GST included, or not.
 Note that this setting affects only the way the prices are *displayed*.
 If the prices in the database do not include VAT / GST, enabling the option "Display prices in catalog including VAT / GST" will result in that an appropriate tax rate will be added to the price before it is displayed in the catalog.
 If the prices in the database are set including VAT / GST, enabling the option "Display prices in catalog including VAT / GST" will result in that the tax rate will be subtracted from the price before the price is displayed.

     *   X-Cart can display product prices with the label 'inc VAT' or 'ex VAT' displayed next to them - depending on whether VAT / GST is included into the price or not.
 Use the setting **Display 'inc/ex VAT' labels next to prices** to specify, whether you want to use such labels, and if so, on which pages the labels should be shown.
         * *Never* means that the labels will not be used anywhere in the catalog.
+Not that if you choose not to use the labels, you will still have to find a way to place information as to whether your prices include the tax somewhere on the catalog pages as it must be made clear to your customers.
         * *On product details pages only* means that the labels will be used only for the prices displayed on the pages showing detailed product info, and not used on any other pages.
         * *On all catalog pages* means that the labels will be used everywhere in the catalog where product prices are shown.

     *   In the **Merchant Tax Number** field, specify your tax identification number.
-This value will be shown on the invoice.
+This value will be shown on the invoices of orders with VAT applied.
 If you need to change the wording of this phrase (for example, to "VAT ID" or "ABN") follow the "Rename label" link below the field name to do it.

 4. Set up the VAT/GST tax rates you require.
 For more info, see the section "Setting up your VAT / GST tax rates" further in this article.